VoxaAI/voxa/docs/voxa-platform.rst

 Voxa Platforms
 ==================

-Voxa Platforms wrap your :js:class:`VoxaApp <VoxaApp>` and allow you to defined handlers for the different supported voice platforms.
+Voxa Platforms wrap your :js:class:`VoxaApp <VoxaApp>` and allows you to define handlers for the different supported voice platforms.

 .. js:class:: VoxaPlatform(voxaApp, config)